My friend Susan posted on my Facebook page last Friday.

-At the library, lazy me took the elevator to the fourth floor where I was cheered to find both an unimpeded view of the water and a vacant orange leather chair to sprawl on.
-I hauled my computer and various folders of writing out of my knapsack, determined to dig in and get at it, until I saw something.
+At the library, lazy me took the elevator to the fourth floor where I was cheered to find both unimpeded view of the water and a vacant orange leather chair to sprawl on.
+I hauled my computer and various folders of writing out of my knapsack, determined to dig in and get at it, and then I saw something.

 A bank was moving in from the south end, where the peninsula gives way to the ocean.
-The dense, opaque, creature-like mass was moving at a clip, swallowing the land and all the tall concrete buildings that rose above the city to block my view.
-Out of nowhere, the misty blanket soon covered everything, but then, barely minutes later, it rolled itself backwards and away again.
-The cityscape mysteriously reappeared, as if the fog had left Brigadoon in its wake.
+The dense, opaque, creature-like mass was moving at a clip, swallowing the land and the tall concrete buildings that rose above the city to block my view.
+The misty blanket soon covered everything, and then, barely minutes later, it rolled itself backwards and away again.
+The cityscape reappeared, as if the fog had left Brigadoon in its wake.

 What a show.
 And so early in the morning.

-Lulled into a gentle state, I closed my laptop and curled my legs up underneath me.
+Lulled into a gentle state, I closed my laptop and curled my legs beneath my body.
 Completely comfortable, I dozed off for a bit.
 But no worries.
 It’s the kind of library where you can do that sort of thing.

-When I awoke, refreshed by my mini-nap, I got down to business with full concentration.
+When I awoke, refreshed by my mini-nap, I got down to business .

-Hours later, my patience for writing started to fade and my belly to grumble, meaning it was probably time to unfurl from the chair and head home.
+Hours later, with patience for writing starting to fade and belly starting to grumble, time to unfurl from the chair and head home.

 And that is what I would have done, had I not got a text from Sandy about a band.

-Sandy is in my MFA program, and he’s writing a book on East Coast musicians.
-Born and raised here, he also happens to be a former newspaper arts editor and writer, and he wrote a popular music column for 17 years.
-So basically, he knows his stuff and pretty much every who, what, where, when and why, musically speaking, about the East Coast scene.
-He’s keen to share it all with those so inclined, including me.
+Sandy is a classmate in my MFA program.
+He’s writing a book on East Coast musicians.
+Born and raised in Halifax, he happens to be a former newspaper arts editor and writer, and once wrote a popular music column for 17 years.
+Basically, he knows his stuff and pretty much every who, what, where, when and why, musically speaking, about the East Coast scene.
+He’s keen to share what he knows with those interested, including me.

 – Just about to leave home for the Moustache.
 Will be there in 20 minutes.
 Interested in coming for a beer and a visit?